scratchfoundation/scratch-www/README.md

 To contribute, please follow the [standard steps for contributing to a project on GitHub](https://github.com/firstcontributions/first-contributions).

-### Using scratch-www for your own project

-If you're thinking of using scratch-www for your own project, you might want to think about what parts of the codebase you really need for your project.
-Is it the layout of the project page?
-Is it the way the project page manages the information it passes to the scratch-gui instance?
-You may wish to use just those parts, and work out the rest your own way.

 ### License

 See the [LICENSE](https://github.com/LLK/scratch-www/blob/master/LICENSE) file in this repo.